-Upon the closing of this offering, we will have outstanding shares of our common stock, based on the 46,516,475 shares of our common stock that were outstanding on November 30, 2020, including 720,995 shares of unvested restricted stock subject to repurchase by us, and after giving effect to the issuance of shares of our common stock in this offering, assuming no exercise by the underwriters of their option to purchase additional shares of our common stock.
-Of these shares, shares are currently restricted, subject to certain specified exceptions, from sale as a result of lock-up agreements entered into in connection with this offering are due to expire on , 2021, which will result in the shares subject to such lock-up agreements becoming eligible for public sale on such date, subject to applicable securities laws.
+Upon the closing of this offering, we will have outstanding 54,016,475 shares of our common stock, based on the 46,516,475 shares of our common stock that were outstanding on November 30, 2020, including 720,995 shares of unvested restricted stock subject to repurchase by us, and after giving effect to the issuance of 7,500,000 shares of our common stock in this offering, assuming no exercise by the underwriters of their option to purchase additional shares of our common stock.
+Of these shares, 15,807,980 shares are currently restricted, subject to certain specified exceptions, based on shares held on November 30, 2020, from sale as a result of lock-up agreements entered into in connection with this offering, which are described below.
+The lock-up agreements entered into in connection with this offering are due to expire 90 days after the date of this prospectus, which will result in the shares subject to such lock-up agreements becoming eligible for public sale on such date, subject to applicable securities laws.
 The representatives of the underwriters for this offering may release some or all of the shares of common stock subject to lock-up agreements at any time in their sole discretion and without notice, which would allow for earlier sales of shares in the public market.
 All other outstanding shares may be freely sold in the public market at any time, subject to applicable securities laws, as described below.